adamtow/promptkit/docs/English.md

 - Detect cancellation, no response, and successful responses by the user.

 ### PromptKit Stories

 PromptKit Prompts can be bundled together as scenes of a PromptKit Story.
-Stories extends the power of PromptKit by creating rich, multi-step interactions with your iOS device.
+Stories extends the power of PromptKit by creating rich, interactive, multilingual, multi-step, and branching experiences on your iOS.

+### Developing for PromptKit

-For developers, making a prompt with PromptKit is as easy as sending it some text or a dictionary of options.
-Learn more about its API to unlock its full potential, including the ability to:
+For developers, making a PromptKit Prompt is as easy as sending it a text string or a dictionary object.
+[Learn more about its API](#developer) to unlock its full potential, including the ability to:

 - Send and receive data from external shortcuts.
 - Store and share data between story scenes.
 - Access a history of past prompts (i.e. go back to step 4 or start over from the beginning).

 ****